 - 1.1 A student shall become eligible for the granting of a qualification when the appropriate examination board has determined that the student has met all requirements of the relevant programme regulations and has recommended that the qualification be granted.

 - 1.2 Notwithstanding Clause 1.1 above, a student shall become eligible for the granting of a doctoral degree when the University Postgraduate Board has determined that the student has met all requirements of the relevant programme regulations and has recommended that the qualification be granted.

 - 1.3 Pursuant to Clause 1.2 above, the Academic Board shall, at their discretion, endorse the names of those students eligible for the granting of a doctoral degree.

 - 1.4 Pursuant to Clauses 1.2 and 1.3 above, the Academic Board shall recommend to the Director, Student Administration the names of those students eligible for the granting of a doctoral degree.

 - 1.5 Pursuant to Clause 1.1 above, examination boards shall recommend to the Director, Student Administration the names of those students eligible for the granting of the following categories of qualifications:

 - · master's degrees

 - · postgraduate diplomas

 - · postgraduate certificates

 - · bachelor's degrees with honours

 - · bachelor's degrees

-- graduate diplomas
+- · graduate diplomas

 - · graduate certificates

-- diplomas
+- · diplomas

-- certificates
+- · certificates

 - · certificates of proficiency

 - 1.6 A student shall become eligible for the receipt of an award when the faculty determines that the requirements have been met.

 - 1.7 Pursuant to Clause 1.6 above, faculties may issue the following awards:

-- attendance awards
+- · attendance awards

 - · certificates of personal interest

-- 1.8 Notwithstanding Clauses 1.1 to 1.7 above, all students must have paid any outstanding fees and charges due to the University before being deemed to be eligible to graduate or receive their award.
+- 1.8 Notwithstanding Clauses 1.1 to 1.7 above, and subject to Part 3, Section 7 of these regulations, all students must have paid any outstanding fees and charges due to the University before being deemed to be eligible to graduate or receive their award.

-- 1.9 A student shall lose their entitlement to any qualification previously granted by the University where they surrender their qualification under the provisions of Part 4, Clause 2.3 of these regulations.
+- 1.9 A student shall lose their entitlement to any qualification previously granted by the University where they surrender their qualification under the provisions of Part 4, Clause 2.5 of these regulations.

+- 1.10 The University may rescind a qualification previously granted to a student where it is subsequently found that the requirements for that qualification were not fully met.

-Section 2 Granting of Qualifications and Honorary Qualifications and Awards by Council
+Section 2 $\,$ Granting of Qualifications and Honorary Qualifications and Awards by Council